-Lowthian Street, Preston, United Kingdom where he preached (1789)
+Lowthian Street, Preston, United Kingdom where they preached (1790)

 Revd.
 John Wesley MA lodged here on the night of October 3rd 1749 when journeying on horse back from Whitehaven to Leeds.
 This was his first visit to Westmorland.

-Main Street, Old Hutton, United Kingdom where he lodged (1748)
+Main Street, Old Hutton, United Kingdom where they lodged (1749)

 METHODIST CHURCH.
 In 1753, John Wesley, who crossed the sands to preach in Ulverston, wrote: "Few people came to hear my sermon so I went quietly back to my room".
 By the end of 18th century a small Methodist Society developed, meeting at a cottage owned by Nancy Moister.
 As it grew, the society purchased a large room in Neville Street and eventually built a chapel.
 From such humble beginnings arose this church, opened in 1901, then carefully refurbished in 1992.

-Neville Street, Ulverston, United Kingdom where he was (1752)
+Neville Street, Ulverston, United Kingdom where they was (1753)

 This building was formerly known as the Meeting House; visiting speakers included John Wesley, the founder of Methodism, who preached here before the Methodists had their own chapel in Barnard Castle.
 The building has also been used as a Roman Catholic school and, later, as a wine store.

-Queen Street, Barnard Castle, United Kingdom where he preached
+Queen Street, Barnard Castle, United Kingdom where they preached

 This building, originally known as Broadgates Chapel, was the first Methodist chapel to be built in Barnard Castle.
 Much of the labour in erecting it was undertaken by men and women of the congregation.
 John Wesley, the founder of Methodism, preached at the opening service on Saturday, 13th April 1765.
 The house in the adjoining garden was built later as the minister's residence.

-Old School Close, Barnard Castle, United Kingdom where he preached (2013)
+Old School Close, Barnard Castle, United Kingdom where they preached (2013)